MichalEder/FolderSync/README.md

 **Arguments**

 <source_folder_path>: The absolute path to the source folder you want to synchronize.

 <replica_folder_path>: The absolute path to the replica folder.

 <log_file_path>: The absolute path where the synchronization log should be saved.

 -i <interval>: (Optional) The synchronization interval in seconds (defaults to 60 seconds).

-This will:

-Synchronize the /home/user/Documents folder with /home/user/Backup/Documents.
-Log synchronization actions to /home/user/sync.log.
-Run the synchronization every 300 seconds (5 minutes).
 Important Notes

 The replica folder will be overwritten to mirror the source folder's current state.